toniov/gcal-cli/README.md

 The page will prompt you to authorize access, follow the instructions.

+If you add the `-o` option to the command, your default browser will be opened automatically with the consent page.

 #### 3) Get the token!

 With the code we got through the authorization page, we can obtain a token and store it in our machine.